RHUB

 5. How do I ensure the best speed?

-6. How much bandwidth does the system take?
+6. How much bandwidth does the system consume?
 What are the minimum bandwidth requirements?

 7. How are software updates handled?